purpleantlers/searchbar-primitive-array/README.md

-# searchbar-primitive-array
+# Searchbar Primitive Array
-This is a Search Bar example to look through an array of primitive data
+This is a Search Bar example to look through an array of primitive data.

+How to create your own Search Bar.